SOP 10.5.4 - Humane Killing of Rodents via Physical Methods (Rat)

 3. Procedures:

-• All personnel involved in the euthanasia of laboratory animals must be trained in the procedures listed on the protocol, and in the proper and safe use of the equipment.
+• All personnel involved in the humane killing of laboratory animals must be trained in the procedures listed on the protocol, and in the proper and safe use of the equipment.

 • For rats under 200g, the thumb and index finger are placed on either side of the neck at the base of the skull or, alternatively, a rod/cage card holder is pressed at the base of the skull.
 With the other hand, the base of the tail or the hind limbs are quickly pulled, causing separation of the cervical vertebrae from the skull.
 The handler must ensure that they feel for complete separation between the cervical vertebrae and skull prior to disposal.